 This obviously makes life incredibly hard for the residents of the island.
 Whose water supply in the dry season is reduced to the trickle that emerges out of the limestone rock beneath its vegetation.

 For us divers it means tremendous year-round visibility due to the lack of run-off.

-The results of the assessment indicated that the area was ranked 7th for overall coral fish diversity out of a total of 49 survey conducted in the Coral Triangle.
+The results of the assessment indicated that the area was ranked 7th for overall coral fish diversity.
+Out of a total of 49 surveys conducted in the Coral Triangle.